tim-forrer/website/projects/typst.typ

-= Building a website in Rust
+= Building a Website in Rust
 #set quote(block: true)
 #quote(attribution: "https://areweguiyet.com/")[The roots aren't deep but the seeds are planted.]
 #set quote(block: false)

 #link("https://areweguiyet.com/")[Are we GUI yet?] is a website
 that tracks how well supported building GUIs in Rust is.
 The brief tl;dr about the status of GUI frameworks in Rust hints that it is a little ways off from the SOTA when it comes to GUIs.